Judith W. Rogers: Federal judicial service

 Rogers was nominated by President Bill Clinton on November 17, 1993, to a seat on the United States Court of Appeals for the District of Columbia Circuit vacated by Judge Clarence Thomas.
 She was confirmed by the United States Senate on March 10, 1994.
 She received her commission on March 11, 1994.
 She became the fourth woman to be appointed to the court.
-On June 3, 2022, she announced her intent to assume senior status upon confirmation of a successor.
+On June 3, 2022, she announced her intent to assume senior status in September 2022.
 She assumed senior status on September 1, 2022.

 In March 2017, Rogers argued the First Amendment provides the public a qualified right to access prisoners' court filings when the court, unanimous in judgment but in divided opinions, found that the press could not access classified video of Jihad Ahmed Mustafa Dhiab being force fed during the Guantanamo Bay hunger strikes.

 In August 2017, Rogers partially dissented when the court found that mandatory minimum sentences as applied to the Nisour Square massacre killers were unconstitutional cruel and unusual punishments.

 In February 2020, Rogers dissented when the majority held that the United States House Committee on the Judiciary could not enforce a subpoena upon President Trump's former White House Counsel, Don McGahn.

 On November 12, 2021, Rogers wrote for the unanimous panel in allowing the USPS regulator to set higher mail rates.